Jarrome/Jarrome.github.io/_posts/2019-04-01-flipper-planning.md

   - Motion Planning
 ---

+This project propose a very inexpensive method on compute the rescue robot morphology (with flipper) in various terrain.

+The implementation consists of 1. desgin the morphology can 2. control robot to achieve it.
+Generally, recent work focus on 2 while use state machine on 1 which is specifically for certain terrain.
+In this project, we solved the 1 that can deal with different terrain.

-This project consists of initial flipper planning idea (SSRR2019) and flipper planning on 3D terrains.
+consists of initial flipper planning idea (SSRR2019) and flipper planning on 3D terrains.

 ### Configuration-space Flipper Planning for Rescue Robots